Slavery and human trafficking statement

 Well over 95% of our own workforce in the UK was comprised of salaried employees.

-Aside from the New UK Business, we extended our procedures to ensure that all major suppliers engaged by our business in the UK are vetted regarding their compliance with The Modern Slavery Act 2015.
-In the New UK Business, we commenced work on the adoption of procedures to ensure that all new major suppliers are vetted regarding their compliance with The Modern Slavery Act 2015.
+All contractors who supply on-site construction and maintenance related services to our business in the UK are vetted regarding their compliance with The Modern Slavery Act 2015.
+Most of our business in the UK vets all other major suppliers regarding their compliance with The Modern Slavery Act 2015.
+We continued with work on the adoption of procedures to ensure that all major suppliers are vetted regarding their compliance with The Modern Slavery Act 2015.
 We remained aware of potential risks from sourcing goods and materials from outside the UK, although this was relatively rare.

 We will continue to comply with the Modern Slavery Act 2015.